MAKE GREEN THE COLOUR OF YOUR NEXT MEETING

-The International Association of Conference Centers has a rigorous Code of Sustainability (PDF) which includes 59 tenets in the following areas: Education, Awareness and Public Declaration , Waste Management; Recycling; Reuse; Water Conservation; Purchasing; Energy Management; Air Quality; Food & Beverage.
+The International Association of Conference Centres (IACC) has a rigorous Code of Sustainability which includes 60 tenets in the following areas: Education, Awareness and Public Declaration; Waste Management; Recycling; Reuse; Water Conservation; Purchasing; Energy Management; Air Quality; Food & Beverage.

-IACC monitors and updates the code on a periodic basis to ensure that it reflects the current best practices of the industry.
+IACC monitors and updates the Code periodically in order to ensure that it reflects state-of-the-art best practices.